sxa/website-v2/content/blog/eclipse-temurin-8u412-11023-1711-2102-2201-available/index.md

 ### CA Certifcates updated

 This release contains SSL CA certificates changes from March 13th which were updated under [this PR](https://github.com/adoptium/temurin-build/pull/3697#issuecomment-1994007189)

 Summary of changes:

 Additions:

-- Add D-Trust S/MIME Roots - TBD (CA Program [Bug # 1781510](https://bugzilla.mozilla.org/show_bug.cgi?id=1781510))
+* Add D-Trust S/MIME Roots - TBD (CA Program [Bug # 1781510](https://bugzilla.mozilla.org/show_bug.cgi?id=1781510))
-- Add Deutsche Telekom Roots - TBD (CA Program [Bug # 1820592](https://bugzilla.mozilla.org/show_bug.cgi?id=1820592))
+* Add Deutsche Telekom Roots - TBD (CA Program [Bug # 1820592](https://bugzilla.mozilla.org/show_bug.cgi?id=1820592))

 Removals:

-- Remove Expired SECOM Root - [Bug #1865450](https://bugzilla.mozilla.org/show_bug.cgi?id=1865450)
+* Remove Expired SECOM Root - [Bug #1865450](https://bugzilla.mozilla.org/show_bug.cgi?id=1865450)

 ### Refinements to SBOM Contents

-We have added a new `components` section to the SBOM which lists more details on the specific versions of packages which were on the build system at the time of building, in order to assist with enabling build reproducibility.
+We have added a new `components` section to the SBOM which lists more details on the specific versions of packages which were on the build machine at the time of building, in order to assist with enabling build reproducibility.

 ### dnf/apt installer support for Fedora 40, Ubuntu 24.04 (Noble Numbat) and Debian 13 (Trixie)